Law firm accuses Zynga of failing to disclose key data

-SAN FRANCISCO A California law firm representing a stockholder has filed a class-action lawsuit against Zynga Inc (ZNGA.O), accusing the game publisher of failing to disclose a rapid decline in users and revenue.
+SAN FRANCISCO A California law firm representing a stockholder has filed a class-action lawsuit against Zynga Inc, accusing the game publisher of failing to disclose a rapid decline in users and revenue.

 In its lawsuit submitted late on Monday, the law firm Kessler Topaz Meltzer & Check LLP accused Zynga of concealing declines in users and the sale of virtual goods, the company's prime revenue source.